Return

 At Seasons, Ontario residents have the care options of independent living, independent supportive living, assisted living, and memory care.

 What are the benefits of living in retirement homes?
-As mentioned, residents can connect with other people within the neighbourhood and boost their social life.
+As mentioned, residents can connect with others in the home and boost their social life.
 Also, the activities offered help maintain an active and healthy life, and the buildings’ designs are optimized for mobility.

-Retirement homes also offer home maintenance, which is another problem that residents never have to worry about on their own.
+Retirement homes also offer home maintenance, another problem that residents never have to worry about on their own.

 What is a nursing home?

-One of the common questions that families ask when choosing an alternative living arrangement for a parent or grandparent is: “What is a nursing home?”
+One of the common questions that families ask when choosing an alternative living arrangement for a parent, grandparents, or a loved one is: “What is a nursing home?”

 Nursing homes are for people who need 24-hour supervised care.
 They are fully equipped with care assistants and qualified nurses to tend to the needs of each person.
-This means that residents have access to a qualified nurse 24/7 for skilled nursing and medical care.
+Residents can access a qualified nurse 24/7 for skilled nursing and medical care.

 Nursing homes are ideal for people who need long-term care or short-term care.
 For instance, people suffering from medical conditions are better suited for a nursing home, especially when home care is insufficient due to complex medical needs.
 Some nursing homes provide specialized care for people suffering from specific illnesses.